Blue Ridge Scenic Railway

 Stone Mountain Park Sing-along Train

 Stone Mountain Christmas is an event for all your senses.
-See multiple live plays amid 2 million sparkling holiday lights.
-Visit the Snow Angel in her palace or see Polar Express in 4D.
-End the evening with a parade featuring Santa, the Snow Angel and a fireworks extravaganza.
-If you ask me, though, the highlight is a ride on the Singalong Train.
+Visit the Snow Angel in her palace and see Polar Express in 4D.
+If you ask me, though, the highlight is a ride on the Sing-along Train.
 Carol with the other passengers along this five-mile route around the mountain.
 There is no extra charge; it’s included with admission!
 Nov.
-16 - Jan.
-5, 2020.
+14, 2020 - Jan.
+3, 2021